-I have been wanting to make angel wings FOREVER!
-I’ve seen them plastered all over Pinterest in different sizes and made from lots of cool materials from wood and metal to plastic spoons and everything in between.
+I have been wanting to create angel wing project FOREVER!
+I’ve seen them plastered all over Pinterest in different sizes, made from wood and metal to plastic spoons and everything in between.
 I had a pretty large space in mind for them and decided doing a raised relief on canvas would be the best way to create my wings.
-Having been unable to find an angel wing stencil that I liked in the right size, I asked my sweet friend Jo over at Muddaritaville if she could create a custom sized angel wings stencil for me and as always, she was happy to help.
+Having been unable to find an angel wing stencil that I liked in the right size, I asked my sweet friend Jo over At Muddaritaville Studio if she could create a custom sized angel wings stencil for me and as always, she was happy to help.
 Since the stencil was pretty large, it arrived in two pieces.
+(UPDATE!!!!
+I’m so excited to report that Jo has since updated the original stencil to a single, one piece wing in a size that’s just a few inches smaller than my original) Here is my affiliate link where you can purchase you very own! https://muddaritavillestudio.com/products/m0108-extra-large-angel-wing-2-part?aff=5

 The stencil registrations (those two small circles on both stencils) made it super easy to line the top and bottom stencils up and get them positioned just right.